Self-Supervised Dynamical System Representations for Physiological Time-Series: Introduction

-In this work, we address the limitations of heuristic SSL and dynamical systems models for physiological time-series by introducing {\bf PULSE} ({\bf P}hysiological self-s{\bf U}pervised {\bf L}earning using {\bf S}ystem {\bf E}ncoders).
-This is accomplished by introducing a novel pretraining objective that selectively retains information relevant to the underlying process based on structure available from a dynamical systems generative model.
-In our framework, we conceptualize a time series dataset as the result of a hierarchical graphical model where related samples are generated from the same underlying dynamical system.
-Under this model, we obtain our key insight as illustrated in Figure~\ref{fig:intro}: \emph{system information} from the generative parameters should be preserved since it relates samples produced by similar processes, whereas \emph{sample-specific information} about factors that are unique to each sample, such as initial conditions and process noise, is non-transferrable and should be discarded.
-To operationalize this idea, we propose a practical cross-reconstruction task that encourages the learned system representation to be invariant to sample-specific factors by reconstructing multiple similar time series across randomly sampled initial conditions.
-We then present theory on sufficient conditions under which system information is recovered and empirically validate this theory through synthetic experiments.
-Finally, in several real-world datasets and tasks, we demonstrate that PULSE achieves consistent performance improvements over recent CL and MAE methods.
-Our contributions are summarized as follows: \begin{enumerate}[leftmargin=*,noitemsep,nosep] \item This is the first work to develop an SSL pretraining approach that uses the information structure in dynamical systems to explicitly separate relevant and irrelevant information.
-We formalize this distinction through a hierarchical generative model over a time-series dataset and propose a practical pretraining strategy that selectively extracts the desired information. \item We explore theory for PULSE that could provide conditions for when system information is recovered and empirically validate these ideas with a synthetic dynamical systems experiment. \item In many real-world physiological applications, PULSE achieves SOTA performance, outperforming a representative set of baselines in linear evaluation, data efficiency, and transferability. \end{enumerate}
+To bridge weakly and structurally constrained methods, we introduce a novel pretraining approach that simultaneously preserves temporal dependencies through a latent dynamical systems model while selectively removing sample-specific noise called {\bf PULSE} ({\bf P}hysiological self-s{\bf U}pervised {\bf L}earning using {\bf S}ystem {\bf E}ncoders)\footnote{Code available at: \href{https://github.com/yenhochen/PULSE}{https://github.com/yenhochen/PULSE}}.
+In doing so, we avoid the issues of weakly constrained pretext tasks while also improving the transferability of structurally constrained representations.
+Unlike SVAEs which model dynamics \emph{within} individual time-series, PULSE models consider generative structure \emph{between} similar time-series.
+By modeling mutliple similar time-series, we reveal sources of information that should be kept and discarded during pretraining.
+This description leads to our key insight: \emph{system information} related to the generative parameters should be preserved since it is transferrable between independent time series produced by the same process, whereas \emph{sample-specific information} about factors that are unique to each sample, such as initial conditions and process noise, is non-transferrable and should be discarded.
+As illustrated in Figure~\ref{fig:intro}, we target this system information through a novel cross-reconstruction task that explicitly removes sample-specific noise by decoupling system estimation from reconstructed samples.
+In several synthetic and real datasets, we show how this leads to performance consistent improvements over existing baselines across several downstream tasks.
+Our contributions are summarized as follows: \begin{enumerate}[leftmargin=*,noitemsep,nosep] \item This is the first work to use dynamical systems within a cross-reconstruction framework to model dependencies between time-series samples and to selectively separate transferable information from noise. \item We explore theory for PULSE that provides conditions for when system information is recovered and empirically validate this theory with a synthetic experiment. \item In many real-world datasets, PULSE achieves SOTA performance, outperforming competitive baselines in linear evaluation, label efficiency, and transferability. \end{enumerate}